 A provision for unexpired risks is made where claims and related expenses arising after the end of the financial period, in respect of contracts concluded before that date, are expected to exceed the unearned premiums after the deduction of any deferred acquisition costs.
-The provision for unexpired risks is calculated by reference to classes of business which are managed together, after taking into account the future investment return on investments held to back the unearned premiums.
+The provision for unexpired risks is calculated at a reporting year of account level which is the level the contracts are managed together, after taking into account the future investment return on investments held to back the unearned premiums.